 In general, we found the video monitors offer poor battery life compared to sound or sound/movement monitors, which means you'll be relocating the power supply along with the monitor more often.
 Also, keep in mind that battery life degrades after use.
 By the time your baby is a year old, your monitor's battery life will be a fraction of what it was when new.
 We recommend that you replace the batteries with new rechargeable batteries if battery life degrades significantly.
-Both of our award winners batteries lasted over 25 hours; ample time for just about any purpose.
-The Summer Baby Wave Deluxe and the Motorola only lasted about 7 hours, which is less than the many of the video monitors.
+All of our award winners batteries lasted over 13 hours; ample time for just about any purpose.

 Risk of Strangulation

 Choosing the Right Monitor for You

 Here are some guidelines on how to choose the best monitor for your needs.